 Visit the company web site.
-If the company in question doesn't have a web site or the web site doesn't seem to match the advertised job, there may be cause for concern.
+If the company in question doesn't have a web site or the web site does not seem to match the advertised job, there may be cause for concern.
 Note the professionalism of the web site.
 Is there specific contact information?
 Are jobs and career information actually posted on the site?
 Lack of pertinent information is a red flag.

 Do you have any connections to help you find inside information?
 If you belong to a professional association, they may be able to put you in touch with people who can advise you.
-Search Linked-In by "People" and the Advanced Search Fields for "Company Name."
+Search LinkedIn by "People" and the advanced search fields for "Company Name."
 Click the "Current Companies Only" checkbox to receive information on people currently listed as employed by this company.

 Google is an excellent tool to research the company.
 Search by the name of the company to see what information you can find.
 You can also search by "<company name> scam" to see if this company has been reported as a scam.